Starfunk/neural-network-library/README.md

 Contains the code for the neural network library is held.

 ## Tests
 Every test is designed to compare two networks with slightly different settings.
-Once the program has finished running, a plot showing the performance of both networks on the MNIST dataset will be shown.
+A plot showing the performance of both networks on the MNIST dataset is shown after the program is finished running.
 ### architecture_test.py
 Compares two network architectures: 784-100-100-10 vs. 784-100-10.